equinix/terraform-equinix-metal-platform9-k8s/README.md

 # Platform9 Managed Kubernetes on Packet Baremetal
 [![Platform9 Variables](docs/images/pmkft_thumbnail.png)](https://drive.google.com/file/d/1qGSSWqIxOLRodfkobgHz0e2su8f1ikoY/view)

-This repo has Terraform plans to deploy a multi-master Kubernetes Cluster on Baremetal utilizing [Platform9 Manged Kubernetes vSphere](https://platform9.com/managed-kubernetes/) and [Packet](https://packet.com).
-This deployment usually takes about 15 minutes to complete, and you'll have a Manged Kubernetes cluster ready to deploy workloads.
+This repo has Terraform plans to deploy a multi-master Kubernetes Cluster on Baremetal utilizing [Platform9 Managed Kubernetes](https://platform9.com/managed-kubernetes/) and [Packet](https://packet.com).
+This deployment usually takes about 15 minutes to complete, and you'll have a Managed Kubernetes cluster ready to deploy workloads.

 ## Instructions
 ### Create your Packet account